Debugging with GDB

 Complex scenarios

-It can be also used to add a specific CPU to an existing server, or create a new server with that CPU.
+It is also possible to add a specific CPU to an existing server, or create a new server with that CPU.
 This allows you to create more complex setups, with multiple GDB instances running debug sessions with different CPUs.

 To start a GDB server on port 3333 with one CPU, two more paramaters are required - previously mentioned autostartEmulation, and cpu: